+1. Investigation #:\

-1. Investigation #: 2 Victim's Last Name First Name MI
+2. Victim's Last Name

+First Name

+3. ASSESSMENT CRITERIA

-2. 7.00011 3 3.
-ASSESSMENT CI RITERIA Is the vulnerable adult: Yes No R ationale a.
+Is the vulnerable adult: Yes No Rationale a.
 Oriented to: Person Place Time b.
 Able to make decisions re: various facets of life c.
 Able to comprehend own mental, physical, environmental limitations d.
 Knowledgeable of resources available to assist in meeting own needs e.
 Aware of the consequences if nothing is done to improve the situation f.
 OVERALL ASSESSMENT Does the vulnerable adult have capacity to consent to services?
 4. Has the victim had a psyc holo gical /psychiatric evaluation?
 Yes No (If yes, please attach) 5.
-Has the victim been adjud licate ed in capacitated?
-Yes No (If yes, please attach court order) Was Physician or Registe Comments: red N Nurse e consulted?
-Yes No (If yes, enter comments below)
+Has the victim been adjudicated incapacitated? ed in capacitated?